Can you take Akemann--Weaver's $\diamondsuit_{\aleph_1}$ away?: Preliminaries and notation

 \subsection{Transitive models of \ZFCmP}

 Our ambient theory is $\ax{ZFC}$, the Zermelo--Fraenkel set theory with the Axiom of Choice (see e.g., \cite[\S A.1]{Fa:STCstar}).
-Because of metamathematical obstructions of no direct relevance to the present paper, while working in $\ax{ZFC}$ one cannot prove the existence of a model of $\ax{ZFC}$.
-Fortunately, for any uncountable regular cardinal $\kappa$ the set $H_\kappa$ of all sets whose hereditary closure has cardinality smaller than $\kappa$ (see e.g., \cite[\S A.7]{Fa:STCstar}) is a model of \ZFCmP, the theory obtained by removing the Power Set axiom from $\ax{ZFC}$.\footnote{Purists may prefer working with transitive structures closed under the rudimentary functions, see e.g., \cite[Definition~27.2]{Jech:SetTheory}.} This fragment of $\ax{ZFC}$ suffices for our purposes.
+Because of meta-mathematical obstructions of no direct relevance to the present paper, while working in $\ax{ZFC}$ one cannot prove the existence of a model of $\ax{ZFC}$.
+Fortunately, for any uncountable regular cardinal $\kappa$ the set $H(\kappa)$ of all sets whose hereditary closure has cardinality smaller than $\kappa$ (see e.g., \cite[\S A.7]{Fa:STCstar}) is a model of \ZFCmP, the theory obtained by removing the Power Set axiom from $\ax{ZFC}$.\footnote{Purists may prefer working with transitive structures closed under the rudimentary functions, see e.g., \cite[Definition 27.2]{Jech:SetTheory}.} This fragment of $\ax{ZFC}$ suffices for our purposes.\footnote{It may be worth mentioning that the Power Set axiom is far from being useless.
+By a result of Harvey Friedman, Borel Determinacy cannot be proved in \ZFCmP--its proof even requires uncountably many iterations of the power set operation--and yet it is a theorem of \ZFC; see \cite{martin1975borel}.}

 Borel subsets of a Polish space with a fixed countable basis can be coded by elements of $\bbN^\bbN$ (see e.g., \cite[p.
 504]{Jech:SetTheory}).
 This coding is sufficiently absolute, so that a transitive model of \ZFCmP{} that does not include the set of all real numbers can still contains codes for some Borel sets and be correct about their properties (the proof of \cite[Lemma~25.46]{Jech:SetTheory} applies to show this).